kamen-yanakiev/React-Mentoring-Program/README.md

 -----

-Per the task 1 requirements, components were created in the required ways.
+Per the task 3 requirements:
-  1. React.CreateElement -> FindMovie.js
-  2. React.Component -> Sidebar.js
-  3. React Class component -> Sidebar.js
-  4. React.PureComponent -> Search.js
-  5. Functional component -> Header.js
+  1. Markup in Header.jsx with component and fragment.
+  2. Added placeholder styles.
+  3. PropTypes used in Search.jsx to display placeholder text.
+  4. Added ErrorBoundary

 -----